-Lets Find out how to successful Data Migration to a new ERP
+Let’s Find out how to execute a successful ERP Migration

-- Data migration phases is the process of organizing, restructuring, copying and migrating data from your old ERP systems to your new solution
+ERP migration phases are the process of organizing, restructuring, copying, and migrating data from your old ERP systems to your new solution.

 This can be a tricky and complicated process.
 If your employees had been inputting data into your legacy system using standardized processes all along, then that’s great news.
 If, however, at some point or another they had created their own ways of data entry, it may open the door to a whole new set of complications.

-- When the data should be migrated, either close or after the Go-live date.
+When the data should be migrated, either close to or after the Go-live date.

-Hence it is very important to overlook the planning and strategizing portion of the data migration phases if you don’t want to be hit with unpleasant and frustrating complications.
+Hence it is very important to overlook the planning and strategizing portion of the ERP migration phases if you don’t want to be hit with unpleasant and frustrating complications.

 You have to assess whether you actually need all the data in the new system or not.
 Before migrating your data from your Legacy system to a new ERP system. you have to do some spring cleaning.

-- You may also want to consider changing your processes and ask your new ERP vendor for recommendations on the structure of the data which is stored.
+You may also want to consider changing your processes and ask your new ERP vendor for recommendations on the structure of the data that is stored.

 In the end, you should have organized, consistent data categories ready to be migrated to the new system.